Robert-Davie/long_regex/README.md

 # LRegex (Long Regex)

-This is an alternative to regex which avoids the cryptic strings.
+An alternative to regex which avoids the cryptic strings.
 The module provides a function to convert LRegex into Standard Python Regex.

 e.g. to find a two digit number in LRegex you could write: